Table of Contents

 Economical will ensure all members of the organization strive to communicate with a person with a disability in a manner that takes into account their disability.
 All employees will be trained on how to interact and communicate with customers with disabilities.
 We will offer alternative communication and document formats that will meet the needs of customers with disabilities as promptly as feasible.

-The training will be conducted in an online format and will include information on the purposes of the Regulation, how to communicate and interact with people with disabilities, how to interact with a service animal or support person, how to utilize assistive devices that are available on our premises, how to interact with persons with disabilities who use an assistive device or require assistance of a service animal or support person, what to do if a person with a disability has difficulty accessing Economical services or facilities, and our policies, procedures, and practices pertaining to accessibility.
+The training will be conducted in an online format and will include information on the purposes of Accessibility Legislation, how to communicate and interact with people with disabilities, how to interact with a service animal or support person, how to utilize assistive devices that are available on our premises, how to interact with persons with disabilities who use an assistive device or require assistance of a service animal or support person, what to do if a person with a disability has difficulty accessing Economical services or facilities, and our policies, procedures, and practices pertaining to accessibility.

 Contractors and agents providing services to the public on behalf of Economical will also be required to ensure their staff has received appropriate training.